 Eurovision 2018 winner, Netta Barzilai, took home the winning crown for Israel last year in Lisbon with her song, Toy.
 This was the fourth time Israel claimed victory at Eurovision, making the country no stranger to hosting the popular event.
 And we can assure you the local community will be more than passionate, as per usual, about Eurovision 2019.
 Often referred to as Eurovision-mania, Israelis are known for their enthusiasm when it comes to the yearly event, and following their four wins over the course of the competition, we can understand why!

 This year, Eurovision will be hosted at Tel Aviv’s Expo Convention Center, with the semi-finals kicking off on May 14 and 16, followed by the much-anticipated grand final on May 18.
-Official participants are yet to be determined by most countries, however, we can tell you that competition is fierce with many enthusiasts from each country competing for the chance to participate.
+Exciting news has also just been revealed by the European Broadcasting Union that Pop Queen, Madonna, will be performing during the competition.
+She is expected to perform two songs, one new one and one hit.

 The theme of Eurovision Tel Aviv 2019 is Dare the Dream, which proclaims a strong message of diversity, inclusion, and unity.
 It is about uniting over a collective musical experience, and bringing good values and energy to the one space for a global audience.
 This theme is represented through the official logo of Eurovision Tel Aviv, which comprises three triangles that congruously come together, and when united, shine like a golden star.